Library Subset

 end.

 Printing the resulting definition of pred_strong6 yields a term very similar to what we built with refine.
 Program can save time in writing programs that use subset types.
-Nonetheless, refine is often just as effective, and refine gives you more control over the form the final term takes, which can be useful when you want to prove additional theorems about your definition.
-Program will sometimes insert type casts that can complicate theorem-proving.
+Nonetheless, refine is often just as effective, and refine gives more control over the form the final term takes, which can be useful when you want to prove additional theorems about your definition.
+Program will sometimes insert type casts that can complicate theorem proving.

 Decidable Proposition Types